lagardere-sports/njiu_status/README.md

 mount NjiuStatus::RackApp, at: "status"
 ```

 Define endpoints (checks) that should be available under the mount point and restrict access to them by setting a token.
+ProTip: Put this into an initializer.

 ```ruby
 NjiuStatus.configure do |config|